nadinsylaa/Scripts/README.md

 # Scripts
-Dengan Scripts Ini Build Kernel Jadi Lebih Mudah cukup Clone Sudah Bisa Di Gunakan
+With These Scripts, Build The Kernel Is Easier, Just Clone Can Be Used

 # Info Scripts